Kshitij-Tripathi87/NeuroSense-AI/README.md

 # NeuroSense-AI
-NeuroScan AI is a deep learning system that classifies brain tumors from MRI images into four categories:
+NeuroSense AI is a deep learning system that classifies brain tumors from MRI images into four categories:

 Glioma - Tumors arising from glial cells
 Meningioma - Tumors of the meninges